Continuity of the quantum Fisher information: Introduction

 The structure of this paper is as follows.
-In Sec.~\ref{sec:pre} we provide some preliminaries for our derivation.
-In Sec.~\ref{sec:main} we lay out our main results and prove them.
-Section \ref{sec:ent} deals with establishing a relation between the QFI and entanglement of probe states.
-We conclude the paper in Sec.~\ref{sec:summary}.
+In Sec. \ref{sec:pre} we provide some preliminary norm relations used throughout the paper.
+In Sec. \ref{sec:main} we lay out our main result and prove it (relegating parts of the proof to several appendices).
+Section \ref{sec:examples} illustrates our results with three examples or special cases.
+We conclude and summarize in Sec. \ref{sec:summary}.